httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Path {#content-request-path}

 The `@path` derived component refers to the target path of the HTTP request message.
 The component value is the absolute path of the request target defined by {{RFC3986}}, with no query component and no trailing `?` character.
-The value is normalized according to the rules in {{SEMANTICS, Section 4.2.3}}.
+The value is normalized according to the rules in {{HTTP, Section 4.2.3}}.
 Namely, an empty path string is normalized as a single slash `/` character, and path components are represented by their values after decoding any percent-encoded octets.
 If used, the `@path` component identifier MUST occur only once in the covered components.

 For example, the following request message: